 Conversant also included in its initial claim a request for the High Court to determine Huawei and ZTE’s FRAND rate.
-However the Court of Appeal hearing saw Huawei and ZTE state this as untenable, given that the dispute relates to the validity of Conversant’s foreign patents which they argued was not a matter for an English court.
+However in the Court of Appeal hearing, Huawei and ZTE stated this as untenable, given that the dispute relates to the validity of Conversant’s foreign patents which they argued was not a matter for an English court.

 The second challenge saw appellants claim that the Chinese, not the UK courts, were the most appropriate location for a hearing.
 This was rejected in a judgment by presiding Courts of Appeal judge Christopher Floyd.